taylorblankenshipwt/buttercup/README.md

 ## TreeSearch Pipelines

-There are three existing pipelines that use GitHub Actions: PR Validation, Build & Deployment for Development, and Build & Deployment for Production.
+There are four existing pipelines that use GitHub Actions: PR Validation, Run PR Branch Name Check, Vercel Preview Deployment (for Develop), and Vercel Production Deployment (for Production).

 Branch protections have been configured so that PR Validation will run on any PRs attempting to merge changes into `develop`.
 It runs unit testing, linting checks, and type checks.
 Failure of any validation checks will throw an error and prevent the merging of the tested branch.

-Build & Deployment for Development and Production share the same workflow (`build-and-deploy.yml`), and are mainly distinguishable by the environment variables and secrets passed through them.
-The resulting artifacts of the build step are deployed to an S3 Bucket (either `treesearch-web-dev` or `treesearch-web-prod`, depending on the environment).

-### Environment Variables

-`HOSTED_URL` is a variable referenced across the app that helps determine which URL the application should be redirected to following authentication.

-Node.js has a built-in environment variable called `NODE_ENV`, which would typically be used to help the application determine which environment the application should be configured for, and which value for `HOSTED_URL` to use.
-However, due to there being three environments (Local, Development, and Production) and `NODE_ENV`’s approach to distinguishing ‘production’ from ‘development’, the typical environment identification methods did not work and could not be relied on to determine which `HOSTED_URL` value was needed.

-Due to TreeSearch being a static site (using Webpack to bundle HTML/CSS/Javascript), we were also unable to pass runtime environment variables from the command line——a common approach to take if TreeSearch was a hosted site.

-Thus, within the build and deploy workflow, an alternate solution that involves injecting the `HOSTED_URL` value on a per-environment basis to be referenced both during build time and runtime was used.

-Next.js references the `next.config.js` file in order to make environment variable values accessible at build time, however Node.js by default does not expose this value to the browser (client-side). `HOSTED_URL` is referenced within `AWSContext` in TreeSearch—this portion of the application does not use Next.js’s server-side rendering functionality, instead relying on React’s typical client-side rendering.
-Thus, both the Next.js configuration and React Context needed a method of accessing the `HOSTED_URL` variable in order to know which URL to redirect to.
-We resolved this issue using the [dotenv package](https://www.npmjs.com/package/dotenv), which enabled us to inject the desired `HOSTED_URL` value through a temporarily-created `.env` file in the pipeline during build time.
+Run PR Branch Name Check runs on creation of a PR that is merging into main.
+Its purpose is to prevent accidental merges of untested code into production.

+Vercel Preview Deployment and Vercel Production Deployment run on merges to develop and main respectively.
+They deploy the site to their intended environments.

 ## Release Process

-TreeSearch’s `develop` and `main` branches represent Development and Production, with feature work being implemented and added to the `develop` branch, and eventually released via the `main` branch.
+Mango’s `develop` and `main` branches represent Development and Production, with feature work being implemented and added to the `develop` branch, and eventually released via the `main` branch.

-When a new release is ready to be cut (following all needed code changes and regression testing on Development), a new PR should be created to merge the `develop` branch into the `main` branch.
+When a new release is ready to be cut, a new PR should be created to merge the `develop` branch into the `main` branch.

-In order to track releases and versioning, upon deployment to `develop` or `main`, an additional file, `version.txt` is uploaded to the S3 bucket alongside the build artifact.
-This file contains information about the head commit of the branch (date of committing, and hash) at the time of deployment.

 ### How to release to Production

 1. Create a PR to merge `develop` into `main`.
 1. When the PR is approved and has passed all required checks, merge all commits.
-1. Navigate to the `treesearch-web-prod` S3 bucket and download the `version.txt` file.
-Check that the date and commit hash included in the file matches the last commit included within the release.
-1. Navigate to [treesearch.wtinternal.com](https://treesearch.wtinternal.com/) and do any necessary testing to ensure that all release features are included and work as expected.
-If any issues arise, make changes on a hotfix branch off of `develop`, and merge those changes into `develop` prior to attempting a new PR merge to `main`.

 Congrats!
 You’ve completed the release.